 And so he did that, and it was a very good way to make to-do-lists, and everyone liked it and the Businessman got rich.

 But then one day an Entrepreneur came along and said “I know how to make better to-do lists, but the Businessman won’t make these changes because he is making enough money.
-But I can make, and I can lower the price, and then I will get at least some of the money the Businessman was making.
-And the Entrepreneur did, and he took some of the Businessman’s customers and got new ones also because the new ones didn’t like the Businessman’s to-do lists because they weren’t in cursive and the Entrepreneur’s was.
+But I can make my own version, and I can lower the price.
+Then I will get at least some of the money the Businessman was making.

 And so, through competition, the Businessman and the Entrepreneur kept making their products better and better.
 They both made money, and bought fancier and fancier Keurigs.
 Meanwhile, everyone else’s to-do lists had never been better, and they all lived happily ever after.